realm/realm-core/README.md

 Note: '.so' is replaced by '.dylib' on OS X.

-The following programs are installed:
+The following programs will be installed:

     /usr/local/bin/tightdb-import
     /usr/local/bin/tightdb-import-dbg